Nubian ibex: Modern cultures

 Bedouin have historically raised young Nubian ibex in integrated herds with domestic goats, with whom the ibex can viably interbreed.
 The Ma'aza Bedouin of Egypt's Eastern Desert have named several locations based on ibex presence and behavior.
 In Israel, the Azāzmeh tribal wasm (symbol) on petroglyphs was made by modifying older ibex rock art.
 Bedouin have traditionally hunted ibex for food and skin, and were often historically hired as hunters and guides by British and Egyptian officials.
 More recently, some Bedouin in the Sinai region have worked as protectors of ibex and other wildlife.
 In an anthropological study, members of the Sinai's Gebaliya Bedouin reported that they appreciate the beauty of ibex, and often enjoy seeing them on the landscape.

-Yemen

 In Yemen, the ibex is a longstanding symbol of national identity, representing many positive attributes of the Yemeni people.
 An annual National Ibex Day, on 22 January, has been proposed to help protect the animal.

-Contemporary media

 The Nubian ibex in particular was in the BBC documentary Life, and featured prominently in the popular television documentary series Planet Earth (episode five, "Deserts").
 They were featured in the 2023 PBS series Evolution Earth, which highlighted their urbanization in Israel.

-Ecotourism

-Nubian ibex imagery is prominent in ecotourism promotion.
-The Israeli town of Mitzpe Ramon, where habituated ibex are frequently found, features a hotel called the Ibex Inn.
-Jordan's Wadi Rum features a tour and camping company called Wadi Rum Ibex.

-Many Middle Eastern tour companies encourage clients to join them for an opportunity to view these animals in the wild.